aws-solutions/media-services-application-mapper/docs/DEV_PROCESS.md

 Similar to truffleHog, this is a tool that prevents you from committing secrets and credentials into git repositories.

-After you install this tool into your system, run this command from the root folder of your forked or cloned repository:
+After you install this tool into your system, run these commands from the root folder of your forked or cloned repository:

 ```
 git secrets --install